oa-333/elog/README.md

-# ELog Logging Package
+# ELog Logging Library

-The ELog (Error Log) is a simple, lightweight, yet robust and high-performant package for application message logging in C++.
+The ELog (Error Log) library is a simple, lightweight, yet robust and high-performant library for application message logging in C++.
-The package was designed such that it can be extended for a broad range of use cases.
+The library was designed such that it can be extended for a broad range of use cases.

-The ELog package provides the following notable features:
+The ELog library provides the following notable features:

-- Logging to file, optionally with file segmentation
+- Logging to file, optionally with file rotation/segmentation
 - Logging to syslog, stderr, and/or stdout
 - Asynchronous logging
 - Almost fully configurable from configuration file (i.e. string property map)